conceptcartography/conceptcartography/docs/concepts/epistemic-blinkering.md

 ---
 concept: epistemic blinkering
 references:
-- 'Massimi, Michela.
-2022.
-Perspectival Realism.
-Oxford Studies in Philosophy of Science.
+- 'Massimi, Michela. _Perspectival Realism._ Oxford Studies in Philosophy of Science.Oxford University Press, 2022.'
-  Oxford, New York: Oxford University Press.'
 definitions:
 - Narrators' choices about what to foreground when recounting history of science, benign form of epistemic severing